 We’re reactive, we’re pioneering, we never stand still, so modules might change from year to year in response to new developments and innovation.
 Those listed below show how a typical course might look, but more detail on course structure, including details of all optional modules, is available on our Programme Specification.

-£7,160This course is only available to applicants from the UK or EU
+£7,520This course is only available to applicants from the UK or EU EU students commencing their course in the 2021-22 academic year will be liable for the International fee.

 Fees will increase for each academic year of study.